Get Organized: Create a folder in which you keep any grant-related materials that are not saved within the online grant system.

 What happens if I don’t use all of the grant funds?

 Grantees are encouraged to use the entire amount of a grant award.
 If for some reason this cannot happen, all unused funds must be returned to the Commission.
-Returning unused funds will be reported to the panel the following year as a problem with grant compliance, so it is best that your organization spends the allotted money as planned.
+Returning unused funds may be reported to the panel the following year as a problem with grant compliance, so it is best that your organization spends the allotted money as planned.

 What do I do if the date or other aspects of my project change after funding has been awarded?